Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 2. Replace the carbon filter — they typically last 2-3 months

-4. Use a quality clumping litter — cheaper litters break apart and leave residue inside the globe
+4. Use a quality clumping litter — cheaper litters break apart and leave residue

 Preventive Maintenance Checklist